lebr0nli/pwndocker-automator/README.md

 and my **${ctf_name}(container name)** is **pwndocker**

-You **NEED** replace the path and name with your preferences or make your setting is same as me.
+You **NEED** replace the path and name with your preferences or make your setting the same as me.

-For mac user you can use automator to edit the .app file.
+For mac users, you can use automator to edit the .app file.

 ## pwndocker opener (Automator app)

 Nothing special and very simple Script, but...

-If you lazy as me ...
+If you are lazy like me ...

 You can just download this and copy pwndocker.app to **/Application** very gracefully!

-(Make sure all your path and container name is setup correctly)
+(Make sure all your path and container name is set up correctly)

 Enjoy :)

 ## Shell Script

-Although this project is main for mac os.
+Although this project is mainly for mac os.

 But also support shell script (startup.sh)

 ## Comming soon

-Maybe I will add a option to load specific libc from this script
+Maybe I will add an option to load specific libc from this script

 But, I'm so lazy XD

-When I need this feature , I will create at that time !!!
+When I need this feature, I will create it at that time !!!

 And welcome to open Pull Request !!!